-Two fiery deaths have young lawyer Daniel Pitt and his scientist friend Miriam fford Croft racing to solve a forensic crisis in an explosive novel from the New York Times bestselling author of Triple Jeopardy.
+Two fiery deaths have young lawyer Daniel Pitt and his scientist friend Miriam fford Croft racing to solve a forensic crisis in this explosive new novel from New York Times bestselling author Anne Perry.

-When a desperate woman comes to Daniel seeking a lawyer for her boyfriend, Rob Adwell, Daniel is convinced of the young man’s innocence.
-Adwell has been accused of murder and setting a fire to conceal the body, but Daniel is sure that science can absolve him–and the brilliant Miriam fford Croft is the best scientist Daniel knows.
-Working together with Miriam, Daniel reveals Adwell’s innocence by showing that an accidental fire caused the victim’s death.
+When a desperate woman comes to Daniel Pitt seeking a lawyer for her boyfriend, Rob Adwell, Daniel is convinced of the young man’s innocence.
+Adwell has been accused of murder and of setting a fire to conceal the body, but Daniel is sure that science can absolve him—and Miriam fford Croft is the best scientist he knows.
+Miriam connects Daniel with her former teacher Sir Barnabas Saltram, an expert in arson, and together, they reveal Adwell’s innocence by proving that an accidental fire caused the victim’s death.
 But it’s not long before Adwell is killed in the same fiery fashion.
-If these deaths are, in fact, murders, what could Miriam have missed?
+If these deaths are, in fact, murders, what essential clue could Daniel and Miriam have missed?

 Young lawyer Daniel Pitt must defend a British diplomat accused of a theft that may cover up a deadly crime in this riveting novel from the New York Times bestselling author of Twenty-one Days.